VinAIResearch/PC3-pytorch/README.md

 ## Data visualization

-You can generate the training images for visualization by simply running:
+You can generate training images for visualization purpose by simply running:

 ```
 cd data